Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I thought the instructors were excellent at analyzing complex concepts and problems, all while keeping the lesson fast-paced and light.
 They would often break away to speak about different law schools, career goals, and other questions posed by students.

-Through their analytics, not only does Blueprint know what problems or questions you got wrong – they know why you got them wrong.
+Through their analytics, not only does Blueprint know what problems or questions you got wrong; they know why you got them wrong.
 I found such feedback to be extremely valuable.

 Blueprint uses a proprietary learning platform to tie the whole user experience together.
 The platform uses an advanced algorithm to produce the most optimal learning methodology and schedule for each student.
-The platform captures data on every interaction with the course material and analyzes performance against dozens of metrics.
+The platform captures data on every interaction with the course material and analyzes your performance against dozens of metrics.

 Overall, combining Blueprint’s quality content with its learning platform makes for one of the most user-friendly experiences of any LSAT prep course.